sistemas-distribuidos-ufsm/distributed-api/README.md

 # Distributed API for Dog Bites

-This project is built using NestJS, Node.js, Sequelize and PostgreSQL.
+This project is part of the "[Sistemas Distribuídos A](https://github.com/sistemas-distribuidos-ufsm)" classes and works in conjunction with the [Main API of Dog Bites](https://github.com/sistemas-distribuidos-ufsm/main-api).
+It is built using NestJS, Node.js, Sequelize and PostgreSQL.

 ## Getting Started